 Virtually all businesses need injections of working capital from time to time.
-However, if you are a small business owner or a startup, you may not qualify for traditional financing like large corporations and established businesses can obtain.
+However, if you are a small business owner or a startup, you may not qualify for traditional financing options like large corporations and established businesses can obtain.
 Enter PO financing and invoice factoring.

 Purchase Order Financing vs. Factoring: How They Work